Project ideas and list of Supervisors last updated: 1 Jan 2025

 • Dr. Leblanc, S. - software security, networking, gaming

-• Dr. Liu, Y. - autonomous robot patrolling
+• Dr. Liu, Y. - Robotics and Autonomous Systems

 • Maj Lloyd, J.C. - target tracking, filtering, radar, jamming, electronic warfare